-The huge shopping shift away from the mall and onto the smartphone is bringing even more going-out-of-business sales, store layoffs and empty big boxes.
+The huge shopping shift away from the mall and onto the smartphone and tablet has meant more going-out-of-business sales, store layoffs and empty big boxes.

-After closing nearly 140 stores last year, J.C.
-Penney is at it again in 2018.
-The department store chain says eight locations, from California to New Jersey, will be out of business by May.
+After shutting down nearly 140 stores last year, J.C.
+Penney has been at it again in 2018.
+The department store chain said eight locations, from California to New Jersey, would be out of business before summer.

-Penney's, which has been losing money for years, also plans to close a distribution center in Wisconsin this summer.
+Penney's, which has been losing money for years, also planned to close a distribution center in Wisconsin over the summer.

 Macy's closed around 70 of its department stores in 2017 and started off 2018 by announcing it would shut down nearly a dozen more.

 The company says it wants to focus on its stores that are top moneymakers, and on its website.
 Macy’s has a strong presence online and is hungry to win over more shoppers there.

 In fashion, you're either in or you're out.
 Twenty Victoria's Secret stores are out — they're being closed because of skimpy sales at the lingerie retailer.

 Management blames some style choices that missed the mark.
 And, analysts say Victoria's Secret and its Pink brand have been losing out to competitors like American Eagle's Aerie women's underwear.

 The company that owns Victoria's Secret has decided 2018 will be the year the curtain comes down on its Henri Bendel stores.
 That chain, which sells luxury fashion accessories, got its start all the way back in 1895.

 Henri Bendel's flagship store on New York's Fifth Avenue is something of an institution.
 Parent company L Brands says it wants to concentrate on its other chains, which also include Bath & Body Works.